halftermeyer/neo4j-seo-boost/README.md

 2. Identify potential linking strategies based on similarity.
 3. Calculate PageRank to determine importance flow.
 4. Write back scores and create new optimized links.
-5. Visualize and analyze the new graph structure.

 ---